 Under US law, the university is required to report any changes to your enrolment and, if necessary, may need to arrange for any “unearned” loan funds to be returned to the US Department of Education by completing a Return to Title IV (R2T4) calculation.

 If your course becomes ineligible (for example, because you have taken a placement or study abroad option) this may mean all previous US Federal Loans received need to be returned and you are not eligible for any US Federal Loans in the future.

-Students set to receive Federal Loans may request a copy of the University’s Default Management Plan (DMP) which provides an overview of the initiatives in place to help students understand their loan responsibilities.
+Cardiff Metropolitan University uses the Secretary's Default Prevention and Management Plan which provides an overview of the initiatives in place to help students understand their loan responsibilities.

 Repayment Options and Obligations

 The Direct Federal Loan programme offers loan repayment plans designed to meet the needs of borrowers and allows you to choose your repayment plan.
 These loans can be repaid within a period of 10 to 25 years depending on which repayment plan you choose.
 Repayment of your Direct Loans normally starts 6 months after completion of your course, withdrawing or dropping below half-time attendance.

 Before repayment starts you will be provided with Repayment Options and a Repayment Schedule from your loan servicer(s) for each type of loan you have borrowed.
 If you do not receive these schedules towards the end of your grace period contact your servicer because repayment begins whether or you are aware or not.

 The repayment process will go smoothly if you plan ahead.
 Start by knowing all your options.

 Additional information about repayment can be found at Student Aid.gov